Qoala-T/QC/README.md

 ## Running Qoala-T

 - To be able to run the Qoala-T model, T1 MRI images should be processed in [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).
 The models used in the present version are developped for FreeSurfer V6.0.
 We have tested this for version FreeSrufer V7.1.1 as well, see more details below.
-- Use the following script to extract the necessary information needed in order to perform Qoala-T: for FreeSurfer v6.0 use [Stats2Table.R](https://github.com/Qoala-T/QC/blob/master/Scripts/Stats2Table/Stats2Table.R) for FreeSurfer v7.1.1 use [Stats2Table.R](https://github.com/Qoala-T/QC/blob/master/Scripts/Stats2Table/Stats2Table.R)
+- Use the following script to extract the necessary information needed in order to perform Qoala-T: for FreeSurfer v6.0 use [Stats2Table.R](https://github.com/Qoala-T/QC/blob/master/Scripts/Stats2Table/Stats2Table.R) for FreeSurfer v7.1.1 use [Stats2Table_fs7.R](https://github.com/Qoala-T/QC/blob/master/Scripts/Stats2Table/Stats2Table_fs7.R)

 *Note*: the Stats2Table.R script replaces extraction of necessary txt files using the [fswiki](https://surfer.nmr.mgh.harvard.edu/fswiki/freesurferstats2table) script or [stats2table_bash_qoala_t.sh](https://github.com/Qoala-T/QC/blob/master/Old/stats2table_bash_qoala_t.sh), which had to be merged using [this R script](https://github.com/Qoala-T/QC/blob/master/Old/Qoala_T_merge_example_script.R).

-### A. Predicting scan Qoala-T score by using Braintime model
+### A. Predicting scan Qoala-T score by using Braintime model (FreeSurfer v6.0)
 - With this R script Qoala-T scores for a dataset are estimated using a supervised- learning model.
 This model is based on 784 T1-weighted imaging scans of subjects aged between 8 and 25 years old (53% females).
 The manual quality assessment is described in the Qoala-T manual [Manual quality control procedure for structural T1 scans](https://github.com/Qoala-T/QC/blob/master/Qoala-T_Manual.pdf), also available in the supplemental material of Klapwijk et al. (2019).
 - To run the model-based Qoala-T option open [Qoala_T_A_model_based_github.R](https://github.com/Qoala-T/QC/blob/master/Scripts/Qoala-T_Scripts/Qoala_T_A_model_based_github.R) and follow the instructions.
 Alternatively you can run this option without having R installed, see the [Qoala-T app](https://qoala-t.shinyapps.io/qoala-t_app/) (source code [here](https://github.com/Qoala-T/QC/blob/master/Shiny/app.R)).